markvictor/harvest-moon-weather-calculator/README.md

 This Harvest Moon calculator is built with HTML, SCSS, and JavaScript.
 It uses webpack for module bundling and SCSS-to-CSS compiling and minifying.
 Weather and crop images, as well as values for crop growth stages, were taken from [Fogu.com](https://fogu.com/hm8/basics/weather.php) (the most useful Harvest Moon / Story of Seasons site on the web, in my huge-fan opinion).
 The font is "Chango" from [Google Fonts](https://fonts.google.com/specimen/Chango).

 I intend to use this app primarily on my phone (while playing Sunshine Islands), so it's designed mobile-first with CSS Grid.
 The desktop version is slightly more spread out but not really optimized for larger screen viewing.

+The down arrow icon used on the add crops select dropdown and the fixed anchor button is by [Roundicons](https://www.flaticon.com/authors/roundicons) from [www.flaticon.com](https://www.flaticon.com/).